RussellCarey/komoju-app/README.md

 Admins can:

-- Get data / values of all the current carts and favourites lists.
+- Get data of all the current carts and favourites lists
-- Get sales values between a date range or all time.
+- Get sales values between a date range or all time
-- Other aggregate methods.
+- Other aggregate methods

 ## Status